How to spend 3 days exploring Sydney’s most iconic precincts

 Evening

 Kick off the evening with a drink at the trendy Shady Pines Saloon, if you can find it: this speakeasy-style bar is hidden behind an unmarked door.
-Then stroll to Casoni, an Italian joint known for its homemade pasta and inventive specials.
+Then stroll to Bar Vincent, a Euro-style bistro offering Italian fare and natural and minimal-intervention wines.

 Patrons enjoying live music at the Oxford Art Factory in Darlinghurst, Inner Sydney